Lakes to Take the Kids for a Swim Around Pierce County, Tacoma, South King County, and the greater South Sound

 This is a state park, so you’ll need a Discover pass.
 Readers like the calm swimming area, the trail around the lake, the playground, and the clean restrooms.
 Sounds like a winner to me!

 Private campground with day passes available.
 Reader Kim likes that this private, Christian camp doesn’t allow alcohol or profanity and says that the atmosphere seems less rowdy as a result.
-It’s 5.00 per person/kids 7 and under are free.
-They do also have overnight accommodations and rent to groups, so expect lots of company on busy weekends.
+There are some fees here.

 A swimming beach (no lifeguards), play area, and boat rentals.